-The 2020 Permeable Surface Rebate Program is open for applications.
-Please contact Laura Todd at [email protected] with questions.
+The Permeable Surface Rebate Program is currently open and accepting new applications.

 Rebate Incentives | Rebate Process | Homeowner Rebate Packet

 District homeowners who remove impervious surfaces and replace them with permeable pavement or re-vegetate them to reduce and/or treat stormwater runoff from impervious surfaces on their property are eligible for a rebate.

 There are two types of projects, each designed to capture and filter stormwater.
 When determining which is most suitable for your home, it is helpful to consider the characteristics of your property and how to plan to use the space.
 Rebate amounts are determined by project type and are issued as a direct reimbursement to homeowners once the project is completed, inspected, and approved.

 Replacement of impervious surface with vegetation: impervious surface is removed and ground is tilled and planted with vegetation.
 Native plants are strongly recommended.
 Garden, sod, grass seed/straw are also allowed.

 Replacement of impervious surface with permeable pavers: impervious surface is removed and replaced with permeable pavers, often a patio or parking area, designed to capture and filter stormwater on property.